Visnes/kagi-liquid-glass/README.md

 A modern and sleek custom theme for Kagi based on liquid glass introduced in Mac OS Tahoe.

+⚠️ **Currently I'm hitting the limit set by Kagi (40,000 characters), that's why I have to minify the file.** ⚠️

 This is still being worked on, so there are bugs!

 ## Installation